n-eq/n-eq.github.io/_posts/2023-09-15-thoughts-as-a-first-time-speaker.md

 With a colleague of mine, Elise Chouleur, we gave a talk on how we successfuly integrated a card reader into an already existing full-software test suite.
 If you're interested, here is a link to the [talk](https://talk.com), and the [slides](https://slides.com).

 I wanted to share some thoughts that can be seen as self-criticism or pieces of advice for better speaking performances.
-I am not sure this article w

 ## Rehearsing is very useful